freyamade/crcophony/README.md

 ## Setup
 This project is in ***very*** early alpha.
 That said, you can currently use it a little bit if you want!
 1. Install [Crystal](https://crystal-lang.org/reference/installation/)
+2. Also you'll need [termbox](https://github.com/nsf/termbox) installed
-2. Clone this repo
+3. Clone this repo
-3. Run `shards install` to install requirements
+4. Run `shards install` to install requirements
-4. Follow the steps in the [Gathering Data](#gathering-data) section to gather necessary information
+5. Follow the steps in the [Gathering Data](#gathering-data) section to gather necessary information
-5. Run `crystal run src/crcophony.cr` and after a couple of seconds it should pop up
+6. Run `crystal run src/crcophony.cr` and after a couple of seconds it should pop up
-6. Type and hit enter and messages should send :D
+7. Type and hit enter and messages should send :D

 ## Issues
 If you run into any issues, check the `.log` files that have been created.
 If anything looks wrong, include the output in an issue ^^